naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_wsdm22/hmlet_wsdm22/README.md

 ```
 @inproceedings{hmlet_wsdm22,
 title = {Linear, or Non-Linear, That is the Question!},
-author = {Kong, Taeyong and Kim, Taeri and Jeon, Jinsung and Choi, Jeongwhan and Lee, Yeon-Chang},
+author = {Kong, Taeyong and Kim, Taeri and Jeon, Jinsung and Choi, Jeongwhan and Lee, Yeon-Chang and Park, Noseong and Kim, Sang-Wook},
 booktitle = {Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining (WSDM)},
 pages = {517--525},
 year = {2022}